 Full Board Training - $600 month

 Full-board training is preferred for starting, re-starting or breaking horses.
 We have only raised our rates twice in 20 years due to the cost of hay.
-This profession is a passion.
-We don't do this for profit.
+This profession is a passion — we don't do this for profit, but health insurance greatly appreciated.

 We carefully evaluate every horse and student participating in one our programs.
-No two horses or student learn at the same rate or with the same approach.
+No two horses nor student learn at the same rate or with the same approach.
 Every training plan is unique, carefully designed around the goals of the rider, with the individual’s physical ability level of comprehension in mind.
-Using the same priciples of training a horse, we will take the necessary time and attention to ensure you understand each step prior to moving onto the next.
+Using the same priciples of training a horse, we will take the necessary time and attention to make sure you understand how to the duplicate each step as well as its purpose before we move onto the next skill set.
+What you can expect with full board training:

 - A minimum of five lessons a week and with as many owner participation as possible.